 The dress code is smart, formal and conservative for men and women.

 Gifts are not usually exchanged during business meetings, but if expats are invited to a colleague's home, it's a good idea to take some wine, chocolate or flowers.

 Female expats looking to do business in Australia will find that women are generally treated as equals.
 While female leadership is becoming more commonplace, most high-level jobs are still occupied by men.

 Business culture in Australia

 Business meetings in Australia should be scheduled a week in advance, and then confirmed a few days before they are due to take place.
 Be punctual, as lateness can be seen as a symptom of flakiness or indifference.
 Expect a little small talk at the beginning of the meeting.

 Dos and don'ts of business in Australia

-Do make an effort to get to know colleagues outside of office hours
+- Do make an effort to get to know colleagues outside of office hours

-- Don't try to prove credentials by talking about them – rather, show qualities by working hard
+- Don't try to prove credentials by talking about them.
+Rather show qualities by working hard

-Don't be insulted if colleagues address someone in a blunt or plain-spoken fashion – this is simply the way Australians communicate with one another
+- Don't be insulted if colleagues address someone in a blunt or plain-spoken fashion – this is simply the way Australians communicate with one another